rasbt/mlxtend/docs/sources/user_guide/feature_selection/SequentialFeatureSelector.md

 4. Sequential Floating Backward Selection (SFBS)

 The ***floating*** variants, SFFS and SFBS can be considered as extensions to the simpler SFS and SBS algorithms.
 The floating algorithms have an additional exclusion or inclusion step to remove features once they were included (or excluded), so that a larger number of feature subset combinations can be sampled.
 It is important to emphasize that this step is conditional and only occurs if the resulting feature subset is assessed as "better" by the criterion function after removal (or addition) of a particular feature.
 Furthermore, I added an optional check to skip the conditional exclusion steps if the algorithm gets stuck in cycles.

+---

+How is this different from *Recursive Feature Elimination* (RFE)  -- e.g., as implemented in `sklearn.feature_selection.RFE`?
+RFE is computationally less complex using the feature's weight coefficients (e.g., linear models) or feature importances (tree-based algorithms) to eliminate features recursively, whereas SFSs eliminate (or add) feature based on a user-defined classifier/regression performance metric.

+---

-The algorithms are outlined in pseudo code below:
+The SFAs  are outlined in pseudo code below:

 ## Sequential Forward Selection (SFS)